ncss-tech/aqp/README.md

 ```

 ## Citation
-To cite the aqp package in publications use:

   D.E.
 Beaudette, P. Roudier, A.T.
 O'Geen, Algorithms for quantitative pedology: A toolkit for soil scientists, Computers & Geosciences, Volume 52, March 2013, Pages 258-268, ISSN 0098-3004, http://dx.doi.org/10.1016/j.cageo.2012.10.020.